View Brian Cook's Obituary on manisteenews.com and share memories

 Brian was born on July 17, 1990, in Mt.
 Pleasant, the son of Shelley Cook.
 Brian proudly served as a combat veteran in the United States Army National Guard.
 Brian was an outdoorsman.
 He enjoyed fishing and spending time with friends, skateboarding, and snowboarding.
 Import cars were Brian's passion, the faster the better.
 He was always ready for life's next big adventure.

-Brian is survived by his parents, Shelley (Larry) Lindroth; wife, Cora Cook; brother, Robert Cook; biological father, James (Terry Brown) Henry, Sr.; half-brothers, James Henry, Jr. and Jeff (Maggie) Henry; half-sisters, Jamie Moore and Jenifer (Keith) Horton; and several aunts, uncles, and cousins.
+Brian is survived by his parents, Shelley (Larry) Lindroth; wife, Cora Cook; brother, Robert Cook; step-sister, Kerri (Jason Douglas) Lindrouth, biological father, James (Terry Brown) Henry, Sr.; half-brothers, James Henry, Jr. and Jeff (Maggie) Henry; half-sisters, Jamie Moore and Jenifer (Keith) Horton; and several aunts, uncles, and cousins.

 Brian was preceded in death by his grandmother, Ruth Cook; and several aunts and uncles.